nasa/cumulus/tf-modules/distribution/README.md

   module
 - **urs_url** (string) - The URL of the Earthdata Login site, defaults to
   <https://urs.earthdata.nasa.gov>
-- **cmr_acl_based_credentials** (bool) - Option to enable/disable user specific CMR ACLs to derive permission for S3 access credentials, defaults to false
+- **cmr_acl_based_credentials** (bool) - Option to enable/disable user specific
+  CMR ACLs to derive permission for S3 access credentials, defaults to `false`.
+When `true`, the `s3credentials` endpoint will use the decoded JWT username to request from CMR a list of permitted buckets/paths before using NGAPs sts policy helper lambda, to generate the permissions attatched to the returned credentials.

 ## Output variables